-WHAT IS CORRECTIVE CARE?
+WHAT IS SPINAL CORRECTIVE CARE?

-Corrective Spinal care is necessary not only to relieve a patient‘s pain or symptoms, but also to Fix the Cause of the problem.
-For example, a person might have headaches which resulted from a misaligned vertebrae in the neck which cause impingement of the nerve.
-The nerve impingement can cause an effect, which is reduction in blood supply to the head which in turn results in a headache.
+Corrective Spinal care is necessary not only to relieve a patient‘s pain or symptoms but also to Fix the Cause of the problem.
+For example, a person might have headaches which resulted from misaligned vertebrae in the neck which cause impingement of the nerve.
+The nerve impingement can cause an effect, which is the reduction in blood supply to the head which in turn results in a headache.

 Relief chiropractic care focuses on the symptoms: headaches, neck pain, and back pain.
 Relief care would be similar to taking a aspirin which, although it may temporarily alleviate the pain, but does not Correct the Cause of the symptoms.